 The original caption stated: "these chambers were used by the Nazi guards for killing prisoners of the infamous Dachau concentration camp."

-The rumors of gas chamber exterminations had begun long before the Allies had even reached Dachau, and quite possibly influenced what the Allied troops did afterwards.
-But the truth is Dachau did not have gas chambers for any purpose other than delousing (spraying clothing to kill lice and thus prevent a disease called typhus).
+The rumors of gas chamber exterminations had begun long before the Allies had even reached Dachau, and quite possibly influenced what the Allied troops also did afterwards here.
+But the truth is Dachau did not have gas chambers for any purpose other than delousing (spraying clothing to kill lice and thus prevent typhus).

 7) Mass-murdered prisoners at Dachau